As a TEP customer, you can purchase solar power to cover some or all of your electrical needs.

 Program rates must be paid in full each month regardless of actual energy consumption.
 If the solar energy purchased through the program exceeds actual usage during a monthly billing period, the excess is carried forward to the next billing period as a credit.
 Any credit remaining after the September billing period will be paid in full as a credit on the next bill.

-Determine how many solar blocks you can purchase.
+Calculate Your Solar Power Need and determine how many solar blocks you can purchase.

 The Bright Tucson Community Solar Program is available to most residential and commercial customers in TEP's service territory.